brshallo/r4ds_solutions/docs/23-model-basics.md

     ## NULL
     ```

-* a1 and a3 are essentially equivalent, so optimizes somewhat arbitrarily, in this case can see the a1+a3 in the 1st (when there are 3 parameters) is equal to a1 in the 2nd (when there are only two parameters)...
-* it would be nice if this spit out a warning of colinearity or something...
+* a1 and a3 are essentially equivalent, so optimizes somewhat arbitrarily, in this case can see the a1+a3 in the 1st (when there are 3 parameters) is equal to a1 in the 2nd (when there are only two parameters)...^[Would be nice perhaps if this spit out a message or warning...]

 ## 23.3: Visualising models